College Factual by our College Data Analytics Team

 Great Barrington, Massachusetts

-You’ll join some of the best and brightest minds around if you attend Bard College at Simon’s Rock.
-The school came in at #2 for the Schools for a Bachelor’s Highly Focused on African American Studies Major in the New England Region.
-Located in Great Barrington, Massachusetts, this small private not-for-profit school handed out 2 diplomas to qualified bachelors’s African American studies students in 2020-2021.
+Out of the 27 schools in the Schools for a Bachelor’s Highly Focused on African American Studies Major in the New England Region that were part of this year’s ranking, Bard College at Simon’s Rock landed the #2 spot on the list.
+Located in Great Barrington, Massachusetts, this small private not-for-profit school handed out 0 degrees to qualified bachelors’s african american studies students in 2021-2022.

-Read more about African American Studies at Bard College at Simon’s Rock
+Read full report on African American Studies at Bard College at Simon’s Rock

 3